scossu/lakesuperior/doc/notes/migration.md

    The resources can be indicated by their fully qualified URIs or paths relative to the repository root. (*TODO latter option needs testing*)

+## Backup And Restore

+A back up of a LAKEshore repository consists in copying the RDF and non-RDF data folders.
+These folders are indicated in the application configuration.
+The default commands provided by your OS (`cp`, `rsync`, `tar` etc. for Unix) are all is needed.